ORA Concept

 We are often asked why our software does not provide an 'S-Curve' like all the 'proper' Project Management Systems do.

 The answer is quite simple, the ORA™ Solution is NOT a Project Management Tool.
 It is a system dedicated to ensuring that the input from Operations is considered at every stage of a project.
-Their involvement can be explained by three simple statements which identify the reason for using an OR&A™:
+Their involvement can be explained by three simple statements which identify the reason for using an ORA™ process:

 1. Project Deliverables

-Most (almost all) of the deliverables required by Operations are specified in the EPC Contract and are
+Most (almost all) of the deliverables required by Operations are specified in the EPC Contract and are therefore managed and delivered by the Project Team;

-2. Operations Requirements, advice & contributions (from OR&A, aligned to the Project Plan)
+2. Operations Requirements, advice & contributions

-reliability and availability data, reviews and output of design, confirming modes of operation of equipment,
+The involvement of the ORA Team in Project activities, such as. checking operability, maintainability, reliability and availability data, reviews and output of design, confirming modes of operation of equipment, participation in HAZID, HAZOP, FAT, SAT, punch-listing, commissioning & start-up activities;

 3. Operations needs that are not Project deliverables

-The readiness of the Operations Team, ISSOW implementation, rationalisation of long term spare parts,
+The readiness of the Operations Team, ISSOW implementation, rationalisation of long term spare parts, training and competence of Operations Team and Operations, Management Systems etc;

-So far as an S-Curve is concerned, the output from the OR&A™ Solution will not produce an S-Curve but rather a 'sine-wave' which indicated the calculated readiness status as the project progresses, as illustrated below:
+So far as an S-Curve is concerned, the output from the ORA™ Solution will not produce an S-Curve but rather a 'sine-wave' which indicated the calculated readiness status as the project progresses, as illustrated below:

-OR&A Assurance Level vs. Project S-Curve
+ORA Assurance Level vs. Project S-Curve

 The graph shows a typical Project S-Curve which effectively shows a steady increase in %Progress as defined by the Value of Work Done (VOWD) leading to the point at which the EPC Contractor declares the asset as 'Ready to Start'.

-Conversely, and in accordance with the measurement methodology of the Assurance Level described earlier, the Assurance Level, measuring only those OR&A Subjects, Activities and Tasks that are currently in scope, produces a sine-wave of sorts due to the way work comes into scope, progresses to completed status and then is excluded from the measurements.
+Conversely, and in accordance with the measurement methodology of the Assurance Level described earlier, the Assurance Level, measuring only those ORA Subjects, Activities and Tasks that are currently in scope, produces a sine-wave of sorts due to the way work comes into scope, progresses to completed status and then is excluded from the measurements.

 The current value of the Assurance Level, at any point in time (for a healthy project), will vary between 75% and 90% (approximately).

-Any excursion outside this range would therefore indicate an issue that needs to be further investigated and is therefore a key leading indicator that helps the OR&A Manager identify issues, enabling mitigating action before they have a detrimental effect on the project.
+Any excursion outside this range would therefore indicate an issue that needs to be further investigated and is therefore a key leading indicator that helps the ORA Manager identify issues, enabling mitigating action before they have a detrimental effect on the project.